Admission requirements

 The teaching language is English, so for foreign students, an English certificate (CEF B2-level or higher) is required.
 The certificate cannot be older than four academic years, counting from the academic year after the proof of language was acquired.
 An Interuniversity Test of Academic English (ITACE) is also good to demonstrate a thorough command of both written and spoken English; see here.

-For non-EER students, a score report of their Graduate Record Examination (GRE) General test is also required.
+For non-EER students, a score report of their General Graduate Record Examination (GRE) test is also required.

 Application instructions and deadlines